Bhai Maharaj Singh

 Bhai Maharaj Singh (disputed – 5 July 1856 (Note: Of the sources which give a date of birth, one states 13th of January 1780 whilst the second gives a date of 3rd of January 1770.)) was a prominent Sikh saint-soldier (sant-sipahi) turned revolutionary anti-colonial resistance fighter of the early British colonial establishment in Punjab.
 He is also remembered as the first Sikh in Singapore on record, having been exiled there as punishment in the latter part of his life.
 Bhai Maharaj Singh succeeded Baba Bir Singh (Naurangabad) of Bhai Daya Singh Samparda.
+He was part of the bhai tradition of Sikhism.
+At his height, he had tens of thousands of followers and was a charismatic leader who was seen in a prophetic manner, being viewed as a figure to the Sikhs akin to Jesus Christ to the Christians.
+He was influential in Majha, Doaba, and Malwa.
+He is connected to the Hoti Mardan Vali Sant Khalsa Sampardai, established by Bhai Daya Singh.

 Names

 His birth name was Nihal Singh.
 His Khalsa name after undergoing the Amrit Sanchar ceremony was Bhagvan Singh.
 His sobriquet was Maharaj Singh.
-He was also known as the "Karniwala" (miracle worker) or "Guru" (spiritual leader; often spelt as Gooroo archaically).
+He was also known as the "Karniwala" (miracle worker or possessor of supernatural powers) or "Guru" (spiritual leader; often spelt as Gooroo archaically).
 (Note: The word is alternative transcribed as 'Karniwala'.)
 Posthumously, he became known as Karam Singh amongst the local Singaporeans, theorized to derive from the Karniwala appellation as a diminutive form.